 11: Feeling like one doesn’t mean you are one

 When you feel like a fraud doesn’t mean you are a fraud.
 It’s not who you are and even if it happens a lot doesn’t mean it’s true.
-Remind yourself that its a faulty pattern of thinking and not you’re true identity.
+Remind yourself that it’s a faulty pattern of thinking and not your true identity.

 12: The opposite of fraud